What are commuter benefits?

 Shuttle programs

 Some businesses, particularly those in cities, have employees who utilize off-site parking or public transportation to a central location before walking or hailing a cab to get the rest of the way to work.
-Consider providing a shuttle service from central parking lots or train stations to help your employees save time and money during their commute.
+If that’s the case for your team, consider providing a shuttle service from central parking lots or train stations to help your employees save time and money during their commute.

 What to consider when deciding if your company should offer commuter benefits

 Commuter benefits make more sense for some companies than others.
-Review these considerations before committing to a commuter benefits program:
+Here’s what to consider before committing to a commuter benefits program:

-- Employee desires: Taking a quick employee survey is an easy way to gather opinions on what to include as part of your transit commuter benefits.
+- Employee desires: Commuter perks have the biggest impact if employees want and need them.
+If not, you may want to invest in more valuable perks.
+Taking a quick employee survey is an easy way to gather opinions.
+The results can also help you decide what to include as part of your transit benefits.

 Tips for establishing a commuter benefits program